prolificinteractive/material-calendarview/README.md

 ![Demo Screen Capture](/images/screencast.gif)

-A better looking implementation of android's CalendarView.
+A better looking implementation of Android's CalendarView.
 The goal is to have a more Material look and feel, rather than 100% parity with the platform's implementation.

 Usage